NoisePrints: Distortion-Free Watermarks for Authorship in Private Diffusion Models: Method

 Generation begins from a seed $s$.
 To ensure that the noise generation process cannot be adversarially manipulated to yield a targeted noise initialization, we first apply a fixed cryptographic hash $h(s)$ and use the result to initialize the PRNG.
 We require $h$ to be deterministic, efficient, and cryptographically secure (collision resistant, pre-image resistant, and producing uniformly distributed outputs).
 The PRNG produces Gaussian noise $\varepsilon(h(s))\sim\mathcal{N}(0,I)$, which the diffusion model iteratively denoises into a clean latent $z_0$.
 For the denoising process, we use deterministic samplers.
 Finally, the decoder $D$ maps $z_0$ to the output $x$, such that the seed $s$ uniquely determines the result via its hashed initialization of the PRNG.

 In practice, the VAE is often public and reused across models (e.g., Wan~\citep{wan2025} and Qwen-Image~\citep{wu2025qwenimagetechnicalreport} share a VAE, and DALL·E~3~\citep{betker2023improving} uses the same VAE as Stable Diffusion~\citep{rombach2021highresolution}).
 In this work we consider both diffusion and flow models.
 Both start from Gaussian noise $\varepsilon(h(s))$ and define a trajectory to a clean latent, making our verification framework applicable in either case, as demonstrated on Stable Diffusion~\citep{rombach2021highresolution} and Flux~\citep{flux2024}.
-We assume the diffusion model is private and inaccessible to verifiers, while the VAE is public, allowing verifiers to embed candidate content into the shared latent space.
+We assume the diffusion model is private and inaccessible to verifiers, while the VAE is accessible to them, allowing verifiers to embed candidate content into the shared latent space.
+Notably, we do not assume the VAE weights are publicly shared, and only assume black-box access to the VAE encoder.
 For brevity, we refer to the diffusion model simply as the model.